 You will one day have back the woman that you knew.

 For the future

-PND is very treatable and has an excellent prognosis for full recovery.
+PND is very treatable and most people make a full recovery.
 It can sometimes take many months.
-But if you persevere, you’ll be rewarded with the family you’ve been waiting for.
+But if you persevere, there's a strong chance that you’ll be rewarded with the family you’ve been waiting for.

 If you’re a new father whose partner is suffering from PND, it can be hard to know what to do.